shopyourway/dynamo/README.md

   tagManagerReporter.link(eventData);
 }
 ```
-With new file you can
+With the new file you can
 ```js
 myGeneratedAnalytics.addToCatalog('Product');
 ```